-264 Alan Brownstein, Town of Greece v.
-Galloway: Constitutional Challenges to State-Sponsored Prayers at Local Government Meetings, 47 UC Davis L Rev 1521, 1532 (2014).
+&lt;sup>264 Alan Brownstein, Town of Greece v Galloway: Constitutional Challenges to State-Sponsored Prayers at Local Government Meetings, 47 UC Davis L Rev 1521, 1532 (2014).

-265 See, for example, Garrett Power, The Residential Segregation of Baltimore's Jews: Restrictive Covenant or Gentleman's Agreement?, Generations, Fall 1996, at 5.
+&lt;sup>265 See, for example, Garrett Power, The Residential Segregation of Baltimore's Jews: Restrictive Covenant or Gentleman's Agreement?, Generations, Fall 1996, at 5.
 In a brief blog post, Mark Tushnet has wondered whether a similar phenomenon might have been at work in that corner of New York state at one time.
-See Mark Tushnet, An Unexplored Fact in Galloway, Balkinization, May 7, 2014, online at http://balkin.blogspot.com/2014/05/an-unexplored-fact -in-galloway.html.
+See Mark Tushnet, An Unexplored Fact in Galloway, Balkinization, May 7, 2014, online at http://balkin.blogspot.com/2014/05/an-unexplored-fact-in-galloway.html.

-266 Galloway, 134 S Ct at 1831 (Alito, J, concurring).
+&lt;sup>266 Galloway, 134 S Ct at 1831 (Alito concurring).

-area were located across the town line in Rochester sufficed, in his view, to explain the town's failure to issue invitations to those houses of worship.
-It should not "be held to have violated the First Amendment" simply because it did not "comply in all respects with what might be termed a 'best practices' standard."268
+he complains, would "pressure towns to forswear altogether the practice of having a prayer before meetings of the town council."
+The fact that the synagogues in the area were located across the town line in Rochester sufficed, in his view, to explain the town's failure to issue invitations to those houses of worship.
+It should not "be held to have violated the First Amendment" simply because it did not "comply in all respects with what might be termed a 'best practices' standard."

 This is a fascinating passage.
 Alito's basic point-small towns do not have all the resources, staff, or experience that larger governmental units, certainly including Congress and the state legislatures, have-is surely correct.
 Why this fact demands the abandonment of rigorous constitutional standards is quite another matter.
 But that, in essence, is Alito's conclusion.
-Anything less than a deliberate attempt to discriminate should be forgiven, lest a town be required to forgo the practice of having sectarian legislative prayers.269
+Anything less than a deliberate attempt to discriminate should be forgiven, lest a town be required to forego the practice of having sectarian legislative prayers.

-Of all the Justices writing in Galloway, Alito is the most sensitive to "the scale of government action and to the fact that local governments and state and federal governments are differently situated with respect to their citizens."270 In the end, however, the tail wags the dog in his opinion.
+Of all the justices writing in Galloway, Alito is the most sensitive to "the scale of government action and to the fact that local governments and state and federal governments are differently situated with respect to their citizens."
+In the end, however, the tail wags the dog in his opinion.
 He is far more concerned about maintaining sectarian legislative prayer in small and medium-sized towns than he is interested in considering the problems involved in doing so.
 He disdains the imposition of "best practices," lest they interfere with those towns' prayer practices; but he says little or nothing about what, in the circumstances, might constitute good practices, or even reasonable ones.

-If he had, he might have considered the possibility-one that is bound to be common across the United States-that a town's political boundaries may have nothing to do with its religious makeup, and that many communities may be ringed by houses of worship that
+If he had, he might have had considered the possibility-one that is bound to be common across the United States-that a town's political boundaries may have nothing to do with its religious makeup, and that many communities may be ringed by houses of worship that serve a community but lie outside its political boundaries.
+Indeed, it might have occurred to him that sometimes, however innocent the current actors may be, this phenome-